 config object and manually specify the framework that you're currently working with.
 For example if you were working with a Vue 3 project:

-Use this table as a reference for manually specifying the framework.
+Use this list as a reference for manually specifying the framework.

 Snapshot vs visual tests